 Level AAA: This criterion is the most strict.
 WCAG does not recommend this level for most websites as “it is not possible to satisfy all Level AAA Success Criteria for some content.”
 Unless your website is specialized with a need for accessibility, we do not recommend this level of compliance.

 We mentioned earlier that a page should meet at least the AA level of conformance.
 Many of the lawsuits we’ve seen have referenced and used Level AA as the standard for whether a website is or is not ADA compliant.

-To understand what is meant by WCAG guideline and success criteria, let’s look at one.
+To understand what is meant by WCAG guidelines and success criteria, let’s look at one.
 The first guideline underneath the Perceivable principle in the WCAG 2.1 standard is:

 “Provide text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, braille, speech, symbols or simpler language”